reduxframework/docs/docs/core-fields/checkbox.md

 # Checkbox

-The Checkbox field may be used to offer a single check option, or a group of multi-check options.
+The Checkbox field may be used to offer a single check option or a group of multi-check options.

 <span style="display:block;text-align:center">![](./img/checkbox.png)</span>